Before starting with the topic – Psychology of Testing. Let’s first understand the software development life cycle and testing phase.

 However, nowadays, agile methodology is popular where the focus is on rapid releases due to which the testing and development process cannot happen in silos, they have to be carried out simultaneously.
 In either methodology, testing is an important step.

-In the testing phase, the testers test the system thoroughly and try to find any bugs or defects in the system; this can be achieved by either manual or automation testing.
-Usually, both manual and automation ways of testing are used.
+In the testing phase, the testers test the system thoroughly and try to find any bugs or defects in the system.
+With manual and automation testing we can achieve this.

 As this process involves human intervention, the psychology of the whole process becomes crucial.
 Every person involved in the SDLC has a different view of the testing phase.
-For example, for a developer, the result of the testing phase is that the system works as per the requirements, and for a tester, the focus is always on finding the defects.
+For example, for a developer, the result of the testing phase is that the system works as per the requirements.
+For a tester, the focus is always on finding the defects.

 A psychology of testing depends or involves three factors.
 Let’s discuss each of them in detail.